-Why Should I Use The Excel Debt Snowball Calculator?
+Why Should I Use The Excel Debt Snowball Worksheet?

 1. Start Off By Listing Out All of Your Debts:

-- Pulling your credit report to get a list of all of your debts): Student loans, car loans, credit cards, mortgages, etc…
+- The easiest way to do this is by pulling your credit report to get a list of all of your debts): Student loans, car loans, credit cards, mortgages, etc…

 - Minimum payment